colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-5.md

 If not, please make sure that you've followed the instructions in this post correctly!

 Great!
-Now, you're ready to start working on the front-end in the next post.
+Now, you're ready to start working on the front end in the next post.

 [Next Post](@/blog/making-four-in-a-row-part-6.md)